Avkash/mldl/pages/mxnet_build_base.md

 ```
 cd thirdparty/mxnet/python
 python setup.py install
-Now, you'll have the mxnet python module available for creating your own Deep Learning models from scratch.
 ```
+Note: Now, you'll have the mxnet python module available for creating your own Deep Learning models from scratch.
+You can test it in the python as well.

 ### PROBLEM ###
 Note: IF there is any error in the build and after fixing the build you retry build but no progress i.e. below: